RomanBase/flutter_control/README.md

 - [AppControl] Is [InheritedWidget] around whole App.
 - [ControlFactory] Mainly initializes and stores Controllers, Models and other Logic classes.
 Also works as global Stream to provide easy communication and synchronization between separated parts of App.
 - [BaseLocalization] Json based localization, that supports simple strings, plurals and dynamic structures.
-- [RouteHandler] Initializes Widget and handles Navigation.

 ---

 **Streams and Observables**

 - [ActionControl] Single or Broadcast Observable.
 Usable with [ControlBuilder] to dynamically build Widgets.
+Also to provide change events for other Controllers and Logic parts.
 - [FieldControl] Stream wrapper to use with [FieldStreamBuilder] or [FieldBuilder] to dynamically build Widgets.
+Also to provide change events for other Controllers and Logic parts.
 - [ListControl] Extended FieldControl to work with [Iterable].
 And with [ListBuilder] to dynamically build list of Widgets.
 - [LoadingControl], [StringControl], [BoolControl], etc. with builders..